Wolfram von Richthofen: Battle of France and Low Countries

 The most notable actions of his Corps took place during the Battle of Sedan.
 By this time, Richthofen had moved into St. Trond-Liege in Belgium.
-The heavy German air assaults on French positions included 360 by his medium bombers, although his Ju 87 units could only fly 90 owing to the difficulties he had moving his Corps around.
-On 14 May Richthofen's JG 27 helped defend the bridgehead from Allied air attacks.
-Allied bomber strength was decimated.
-During the battle Richthofen suffered a personal blow when one of his experienced officers, Günter Schwartzkopff, was killed.
+The German air attacks on French positions included 360 by his medium bombers, although his Ju 87 units could only fly 90 owing to the difficulties he had moving his Corps around.
+On 14 May JG 27 helped defend the bridgehead from Allied air attacks.
+Allied bomber strength was severely reduced.
+During the battle Richthofen suffered a blow when one of his experienced officers, Günter Schwartzkopff, was killed.

 After the German breakthrough at Sedan, Richthofen asked that Fliegerkorps VIII be allowed to support Kleist to the sea.
 Richthofen convinced Göring to help press for the Panzers to continue, while his air Corps provided an aerial flank.
-His Ju 87s broke up attacks on the flanks of Army Group A, most notably combining to repulse Charles de Gaulle's Fourth Armoured Division on 16 and 19 May, at the Battle of Montcornet and Crécy-sur-Serre.
-This effectively destroyed French Ninth Army.
+His Ju 87s broke up attacks on the flanks of Army Group A, most notably combining to repulse the French 4h Armoured Division (Charles de Gaulle) on 16 and 19 May, at the Battle of Montcornet and Crécy-sur-Serre that destroyed the French Ninth Army.
 Excellent ground-to-air communications were maintained throughout the campaign.
 Radio equipped forward liaison officers could call upon the Stukas and direct them to attack enemy positions along the axis of advance.
 In some cases the Luftwaffe responded to requests in 10–20 minutes.
 Oberstleutnant Hans Seidemann (Richthofen's Chief of Staff) said that "never again was such a smoothly functioning system for discussing and planning joint operations achieved".

-Richthofen moved his HQ to Ochamps to keep up with events, while he gambled on German air superiority holding out to fill forward airfields up with aircraft leading to overcrowding.
+Richthofen moved his HQ to Ochamps to keep up with events, while he gambled on German air superiority holding out to fill forward airfields up with aircraft, which led to overcrowding.
 He also had communication difficulties, and flew around in his Storch to organise air support for the army.
 Hugo Sperrle, chief of Luftflotte 3 (Air Fleet Three) arrived at the same HQ, disrupting staff work and leading Richthofen to explode with rage.
-The pressures compelled him to risk being shot down in order to pass on orders, and while flying on 22 May he was forced to land owing to a fractured fuel tank.
+The pressures compelled him to risk being shot down to pass on orders, and while flying on 22 May he was forced to land owing to a fractured fuel tank.
 He organised support for Reinhardt and covered Heinz Guderian's Corps.
 While he complained about communication, by the standards of the day, it was efficient.
-The radio-equipped forward liaison officers assigned Fliegerkorps VIII new targets, while leaving less important orders to land line officers.
+The radio-equipped forward liaison officers assigned to Fliegerkorps VIII new targets, while leaving less important orders to land line officers.
 The Ju 87s were on 20-minute alert, and within 45 to 75 minutes they were diving onto their targets.
 In some cases, they were able to respond in 10 minutes.
 By 21 May, with his fighters based at Charleville-Mézières, Ju 87s at Sint-Truiden, and his Do 17s back in Germany, Richthofen's logistics were overstretched and his fuel was running out.